cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 > and anticipated work hours would help keep the expectations reasonable and
 > achievable.
 Fortunately, the analog never ended up happening so we never felt
 > the big crunch that would've likely been experienced.

+An intern I mentored said something similar.

+> I sometimes had trouble scheduling meetings and communicating with Cameron -
+> this is 90% down to circumstances (remote work, grad school, me also being
+> quite bad at this), but Cameron can still be more mindful and creative about
+> how to be present despite circumstances

 This is a weakness I've worked hard to address.
 I don't like the feeling of letting others down.
 As we'll see later when I get into my career as a grad